Estimated 100,000 join massive Zoom gathering honoring late Orthodox rabbi, Menachem M. Schneerson

 "Our focus is always to strengthen people's connection to the Rebbe," said Rabbi Levi Slonim, a member of the organizing committee.
 "This year, we needed to dig deeper and be more creative to accomplish our goal, but thank God the event was deeply moving and the sheer magnitude of it was breathtaking."

-Schneerson, who died on June 12, 1994 at age 92, oversaw the transition of the Chabad-Lubavitch branch of Judaism from a small, insular Hasidic sect to a global force known for broad and creative outreach efforts that often tap technology.
+Schneerson, who died on June 12, 1994, at age 92, oversaw the transition of the Chabad-Lubavitch branch of Judaism from a small Hasidic group to a global force known for broad and creative outreach efforts that often tap technology.
 A humanoid robot helped light candles at one of Chabad-Lubavitch's public San Francisco Hanukkah parties, for example.
 And some 2,000 rabbis gathered in New York for a massive selfie at an annual international Lubavitcher meeting.

 Discuss: Estimated 100,000 join massive Zoom event honoring influential late rabbi